`hurricaneexposuredata` package be installed. The system currently

 wind estimates for each county from a wind model (see the vignettes for

-package for much more detail on this
+the stormwindmodel package for much more detail on this

 modeling process).
 However, you can also pull estimates based on the